terramate-io/terramate-docs/cli/automation/github-actions/drift-check-workflow.md

 - Highlight and identify drifted stacks in the Stacks List and Dashboard
 - See drift details without requiring your team to have elevated access to read the Terraform state or have access to read the cloud resources.
 - Identify the time when a drift happened and how long a stack stayed in a drifted state.
-- Create automation to reconcile a drift without human interaction using the `--cloud-status` filter in Terramate CLI.
+- Create automation to reconcile a drift without human interaction using the `--status` filter in Terramate CLI.

 ## Deployment Blueprints